clumsy48/code-solution-2/README.md

      Processing    : Running Single thread will need to process  1000,00,000 / 24*60*60 request per second ~= 1158 requests / second.
      Flow diagram  : https://github.com/clumsy48/code-solution-2/blob/master/rt-data-collector-service.PNG

      Data-Retriever-Service:

     Apis: getDataforbyHour  : Merchant Id , Page Url  Response : TotalUserCount , newUserCount , oldUserCount of current hour vs last hour
     Apis: getDataforbyday   : Merchant Id , Page Url  Response : TotalUserCount , newUserCount , oldUserCount current day vs last day
     Apis: getDataforByweek  : Merchant Id , Page Url  Response : TotalUserCount , newUserCount , oldUserCount current week vs last week
     Apis: getDataforByMonth : Merchant Id , Page Url  Response : TotalUserCount , newUserCount , oldUserCount current month vs last month
     Apis: getDataforByYear  : Merchant Id , Page Url  Response : TotalUserCount , newUserCount , oldUserCount current year vs last year

-operational-data-collector-service (to reprocess history in case of failure) Migrate the old data to new database such every insertion in new the databse will generate an event to download that entry from table and reprocess with fixed code plus simultaneously running to process the new data. when we receive an event to reprocess the old data which is already processed , we will switch the realtime Data-Collector-Service to point to the new datadase.
+    operational-data-collector-service (to reprocess history in case of failure)

+    Model         : Publisher-Subcsriber Model (Useful in case of reprocess) Incoming-Data : Merchant Id , Page Url , UserInfo (message published by rt-message-publisher-service) Purpose       : Migrate the old data to new database such every insertion in new the databse will generate an event to download that entry   from table and reprocess with fixed code plus simultaneously running to process the new data. when we receive an event to reprocess the old data which is already processed , we will switch the realtime Data-Collector-Service to point to the new datadase.

 System-Architecture: